 One of the toucans I was trying to photograph was very restless, constantly moving and shifting on the branch and making quite a racket.
 Only later, when I looked at my photographs I discovered the reason for the bird’s restlessness.

 Camouflaged among the green leaves a Green iguana was sitting on the same branch.
 Obviously, neither the bird nor the lizard felt like having company.
 And considering the size of the toucan’s bill, the iguana had a lot more to lose, than its perch.

 The green iguanas were everywhere at the lodge.
+They are probably the most frequently encountered animals in Costa Rica.
 And most of them were much easier to spot, despite their perfect camouflage!

 This was all well and good, but our main reason for coming to Tirimbina was to see the White Honduran bats.
 Unfortunately, the recent floods destroyed the bats roosting habitats and no one knew where the bats migrated to.

 Our guide suggested visiting La Selva Biological station, where the bats could be found as well.
 We did just that.
 And for something different, we returned to La Selva for the night walk.

 On our last night in Tirimbina, it started to rain about 4 am, and kept raining until 8 am.
 We fought the temptation to stay in our beds on a rainy morning and once it was reasonably dry we headed back to the Canopy Bridge for the last bit of wildlife watching at Tirimbina.

 The forest was quiet after the rain, but we remained on the bridge, watching the small stream meandering through the jungle floor below and hoping to spot a thirsty mammal coming in for a drink.

 We were so intent on looking away from the bridge that I got a fright when out of the corner on my eye I saw a large shape approaching us along the top support cable of the bridge.
 When I turned around I could barely believe my eyes.